-Why?
-Our ambition to offer the best care and experience How?
-Our values and time matters philosophy which define the way we approach achieving our ambition What?
-Our strategic objectives - the main approaches we will take to achieve our ambition Key initiatives to deliver each strategic objective Enablers Supporting strategies and initiatives which help to deliver our Trust clinical strategy Success measures How we will know if we have succeeded
+Why: Our ambition to offer the best care and experience.

+How: Our values and time matters philosophy which define the way we approach achieving our ambition.

+What: Our strategic objectives which are the main approaches we will take to achieve our ambition and key initiatives to deliver each strategic objective.

+Enablers: Supporting strategies and initiatives which help to deliver our Trust clinical strategy.

+Success measures: How we will know if we have succeeded.